Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 The deposited data is also be incomplete, sometimes intentionally and fragmented ().
 Similarly as for software, PID associated to data are almost not used to reference datasets in publications ().

 Multiple initiatives took place in last decade to address this issue, in particular focusing on improving dataset and software cataloging [], advocacy efforts and standards for data and software citation [], with limited impact until now (Du et al. 2022).

-Among the main reasons for this limited impact, we can mention the lack of incentive for researchers to invest time on work not credited and not considered for career and promotion, the fragmentation of policies, standards, infrastructures and workflows, and the absence of investment by most of the scientific publishers to implement standard for referencing of dataset and software.
+Among the main reasons for this limited impact, we can mention the lack of incentive for researchers to invest time on work not credited and not considered for career and promotion, the fragmentation of policies, standards, infrastructures and workflows, and the absence of investment by most of the scientific publishers to implement standard for referencing datasets and software.

-To address these pitfalls, it is considered that more pro-active and voluntarist policies are necessary to enforce higer standards of openness and visibility for all research results.
+To address these pitfalls, it is considered that more pro-active and voluntarist policies are necessary to enforce higher standards of openness and visibility for all research results.
 National Open Science policies are currently rapidly developing...
 To measure the effect of these policies and adapt them to maximize their adoption, monitoring tool and dashboards are crucial...

-However, the usage, creation, and sharing information for the large majority of research data and software are only available in narative forms inside the content of scientific publications...
+However, the usage, creation, and sharing of information for the large majority of research data and software are only available in narative forms inside the content of scientific publications...